December 7, 2011 – 6:58 pm | 16 Comments

 The phone is then configured to download the configuration from this directory via the 3CX HTTP server on next start-up.
 During start-up no user action is required.

-Note: This chapter describes the background to be able to customize phone provisioning templates.
-Information for users how to actually provision a phone is documented in the relevant phone configuration guide, for example http://www.3cx.com/sip-phones/Snom-provisioning.html
+Note: This post describes the process to be able to customize a phone provisioning template.
+Information for users on how to provision a phone is documented in the relevant phone configuration guide.

 The Process